softwarefactory-project/sf-operator/README.md

 done
 ```

 # sf_operator configuration library

 This python package provides helpers code to perform service runtime configuration.

 Run locally: `tox -evenv -- sf_operator --help`

+## ADR

+Architecture Decision Records are available as Markdown format in *doc/adr/*.

+To add a new decision:

+1. Copy doc/adr/adr-template.md to doc/adr/NNNN-title-with-dashes.md, where NNNN indicates the next number in sequence.
+2. Edit NNNN-title-with-dashes.md.

+More information in the [ADR's README](doc/adr/README.md).